Okechukwu Enelamah: Robust tax system, foundation of sustainable economic growth | TODAY.NG

 “It will be leveraging on the private sector capital in a variety of ways such as Pubic Private Partnership (PPP), Special Purpose Vehicle (SPV), Investment funds and various guarantee arrangements.

-“FIRS has taken bold steps aimed at broadening our tax base and increasing our tax collection.
+“FIRS have taken bold steps aimed at broadening our tax base and increasing our tax collection.

 “The specific initiatives for increasing tax collection have been driven by the collection targets set for FIRS,” he said.